HiImGiovi/pino-hana/README.md

 npm i pino pino-hana
 ```

-Setup a pino logger in your codebase using the pino-hana transport like shown in the example
+Setup a pino logger in your codebase using the pino-hana transport like shown in the example:

 ```javascript
 const pino = require('pino')